Irritable bowel syndrome: Signs and symptoms

 The primary symptoms of IBS are abdominal pain or discomfort in association with frequent diarrhea or constipation and a change in bowel habits.
 Symptoms usually are experienced as acute attacks that subside within one day, but recurrent attacks are likely.
 There may also be urgency for bowel movements, a feeling of incomplete evacuation (tenesmus) or bloating.
 In some cases, the symptoms are relieved by bowel movements.

-People with IBS, more commonly than others, have gastroesophageal reflux, symptoms relating to the genitourinary system, fibromyalgia, headache, backache, and psychiatric symptoms such as depression and anxiety.
+People with IBS, more commonly than others, have gastroesophageal reflux, symptoms relating to the genitourinary system, fibromyalgia, headache, backache, and psychiatric symptoms such as depression, sleep disorders, and anxiety.
 About a third of adults who have IBS also report sexual dysfunction, typically in the form of a reduction in libido.

+By definition, the symptoms of IBS are chronic (having been present for at least 6 months based on Rome IV diagnostic criteria).
+Symptoms such as unexplained weight loss, rectal bleeding, recent changes in bowel habits, anemia or iron deficiency are usually not due to IBS and warrant additional testing.
+Some people with IBS with constipation also have pelvic floor dysfunction, which may present as needing to manually disimpact stool during bowel movements, or bladder symptoms such as incomplete bladder emptying, urination at night (nocturia), increased urinary frequency or frequent urinary tract infections.

 Cause

+While the causes of IBS are still not fully understood, it is believed that the entire gut–brain axis is affected.

+Allergy

-While the causes of IBS are still unknown, it is believed that the entire gut–brain axis is affected.
-Recent findings suggest that an allergy triggered peripheral immune mechanism may underlie the symptoms associated with abdominal pain in patients with irritable bowel syndrome.
-IBS is more prevalent in obese patients.
+Recent findings suggest that an allergy-triggered peripheral immune mechanism may underlie the symptoms associated with abdominal pain in patients with irritable bowel syndrome.

+Studies showed that a considerable portion of patients with IBS experience immediate mucosal responses to certain foods.
+These responses, observed through fluorescein leakage and cell shedding during Confocal endoscopy, were linked to significant symptom relief in more than 70% of patients following customized dietary restrictions.
+This implies that localized immune reactions and compromised barrier function, beyond traditional IgE-mediated allergies, might play a role in IBS symptoms.

 Risk factors

-The risk of developing IBS increases six-fold after acute gastrointestinal infection.
-Post-infection, further risk factors are young age, prolonged fever, anxiety, and depression.
-Psychological factors, such as depression or anxiety, have not been shown to cause or influence the onset of IBS, but may play a role in the persistence and perceived severity of symptoms.
-Nevertheless, they may worsen IBS symptoms and quality of life.
+People who are younger than 50, women, and those with a family history of the condition are more likely to develop IBS.
+Further risk factors are anxiety, depression, and stress.
+The risk of developing IBS increases six-fold after having a gastrointestinal infection (gastroenteritis).
+This is also called post-infectious IBS.
+The risk of developing IBS following an infection is further increased in those who also had a prolonged fever during the illness.
 Antibiotic use also appears to increase the risk of developing IBS.
-Research has found that genetic defects in innate immunity and epithelial homeostasis increase the risk of developing both post-infectious as well as other forms of IBS.
+Genetic defects in innate immunity and epithelial homeostasis increase the risk of developing both post-infectious as well as other forms of IBS.